 - Product changes

-You can even set up Rewind Copy to ignore certain attributes.
+You can even set up Rewind Staging to ignore certain attributes.
 For example, some customers want price changes synced without syncing product titles and descriptions, while others want to exclude certain product collections.
-Rewind Copy gives you the flexibility to operate multiple stores with ease.
+Rewind Staging gives you the flexibility to operate multiple stores with ease.

 With the ease and convenience of Rewind, your in-house developers are free to focus on more strategic tasks, such as experimentation and innovation.

-If you’re interested in scaling your business internationally and maintaining multiple stores with ease, try Rewind Copy.
-Get Rewind Copy.
+If you’re interested in scaling your business internationally and maintaining multiple stores with ease, try Rewind Staging.